twhlynch/LevelHandler/README.md

 # Level Handler

-A simple utility for opening GRAB .level files as JSON.
+Utility for opening GRAB .level files as JSON.

 Set the app as the default handler for .level files to open them with this app.